Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Genomic findings related to hepatocellular carcinoma include the following:

-TERT mutations were observed in two of four transitional liver cell tumor cases tested.[
+TERT variants were observed in two of four transitional liver cell tumor cases tested.[

-To date, these genetic mutations have not been used to select therapeutic agents for investigation in clinical trials.
+To date, these genetic variants have not been used to select therapeutic agents for investigation in clinical trials.

 Diagnosis